• Skip to primary navigation

 Soaking Dried Fruits

-Use apple juice, orange juice, and rum essence to make an alcohol-free Christmas fruit cake.
+• Alcohol-Free Substitutes: Use apple juice, orange juice, and rum essence.

 Soaking Time: I soak my dried fruits for 1 month.
-Yes, that is my SECRET.
 But you can soak them anytime from 1 month to 15 days.
 Seal the jar with a tight-fitting lid.
 Shake it now and then.
 DO NOT OPEN the jar until ready to use the soaked dried fruits.

 • Caramelize sugar before starting the cake and set it aside to cool down.
 In a pan on low heat, melt sugar slowly (image 1).
 It will melt and turn into a dark brown goop (image 2).
 Keep stirring and let it turn a deep dark caramel colour.
 Don’t let it burn.
 Keep the flame on low.

-• Add about ¼ cup water (image 3) and stay away because there will bubble and roar like a volcano eruption.
+• Add about ¼ cup water (image 3) and stay away because it will bubble and roar like a volcano eruption.

 • The sugar will harden and form crystals.
 Slowly heat the mixture until the sugar crystals dissolve, and keep stirring it.
 This will take around 10 mins.
 Let this cool and set aside.
 Do not worry about the consistency.
 It will be like thick honey or molasses.